 Celina Tent endeavors to make a difference in the world at large.
 As a company that cares, we try to make sure each and every one of our products is of the highest quality so that our customers receive items that both we and they can be proud of.
-One of the product lines that has been developed over the years is the Celina HGPTS, or Humanitarian General Purpose Tent System.
+One of the product lines that has been developed over the years is the Celina HGPTS or Humanitarian General Purpose Tent System.
 These are sold to agencies tasked with recovery efforts in order to be used in the aftermath of natural disasters.

-Typhoons have recently moved through the Pacific and caused devastation throughout the Mariana Islands, the Philippines and China.
-In many cases, Humanitarian Tents made by Celina were used to help give survivors and aid personnel work places and temporary housing.
+Typhoons have recently moved through the Pacific and caused devastation throughout the Mariana Islands, the Philippines, and China.
+In many cases, Humanitarian Tents made by Celina were used to help give survivors and aid personnel workplaces and temporary housing.

 Active Period: 7th to 17th of September 2018

 One of the strongest tropical cyclones to travel through the region in the past decade, Typhoon Mangkhut traveled from the central Pacific westward.
-In four days it had escalated from tropical disturbance to typhoon strength.
+In four days it had escalated from a tropical disturbance to typhoon strength.

-The typhoon eventually hit the island of Rota directly, causing major devastation to buildings, agriculture and infrastructure.
+The typhoon eventually hit the island of Rota directly, causing major devastation to buildings, agriculture, and infrastructure.
 Rota, an island in the Commonwealth of Northern Mariana Islands (CNMI), was provided with more than 40 HGPTS.
 These were utilized to provide living accommodations and storage areas for survivors and workers helping in the recovery.
 Typhoon Mangkhut eventually hit the northern Philippine island of Luzon and eventually made landfall and dissipated over the Guangxi region.

 Super Typhoon Yutu

 Active Period: 21st October to 3rd November 2018